Because Your Health Doesn’t Take a Vacation – Even When You Do

 There is no specific treatment for Japanese encephalitis, and severe cases can result in long-term neurological complications or death.
 Prevention is therefore essential.

 The Japanese encephalitis vaccine is recommended for travellers spending extended time in affected regions, those visiting rural areas, or travellers with significant outdoor or nighttime exposure.
-The vaccine is given as a two-dose series and is typically special order, so advance planning is important before travel.
+The vaccine is given as a two-dose series.
+Stock is limited at most clinics across Canada, so booking your appointment well in advance of travel is strongly recommended.

 If you are travelling to an area with a risk of Japanese Encephalitis, the best way to protect yourself is by getting a Japanese encephalitis vaccination at Destinations travel and Immunization Clinic in Orléans, Ottawa.